-Operating revenues for fiscal years 2020 and 2019 consisted entirely of bond and bond application fees.
-Operating expenses produced a decrease in net position of \$334,110.
-At the close of fiscal year 2020, OCCRC had a net position of \$641,279, a decrease of 34% over the prior year, which was attributable to administration fees and project expenses.
+Operating revenues for fiscal years 2021 and 2020 consisted entirely of bond and bond application fees.
+Operating expenses produced a decrease in net position of \$4,900.
+At the close of fiscal year 2021, OCCRC had a net position of \$636,379, a decrease of 1.0% over the prior year, which was attributable to administration fees.